For

 Psychotherapy is a process by which we can repair our earlier wounds and learn

-new ways of being in the world that better support us our individual needs and
+new ways of being in the world that better support our individual needs and

 help us to forge healthy relationships with the people in our lives.